-Sustainability has been high on IKEA’s agenda lately and that's not just in theory.
-In fact, they’re practically turning to sustainable design and leading the way towards a circular economy model.
+Lately, sustainability has been high on IKEA’s agenda and that's not just in theory.
+IKEA is practically experimenting with more sustainable design practices and leading the way towards a circular economy model.

 - Circular design